docech/advanced-product-filter-oc/README.md

 Master branch
--branch for creating new versions
+-tracking the newest version(currently 1.23 for oc 2.3.0.2)